EL CAMINO DE SANTIAGO

 Along the camino, breakfasts and dinners are included, either served at our guesthouse or at a nearby restaurant.
 Expect traditional three-course meals with several choices prepared with fresh and local produce.
-Lunches are on your own, allowing you to stop whenever you feel you need a break or to enjoy quality time with the new friends you make along the Way.
+Lunches are on your own, allowing you to stop whenever you feel you need a break.
 Options are available for special dietary requests.

-★ Double-occupancy accommodation in charming guest houses & 2*-4* hotels (9 nights)
+★ Double-occupancy accommodation in charming guest houses & 2-4 star hotels (9 nights)

 ★ Luggage transfers from hotel to hotel

 ★ John Brierley Guidebook: A Pilgrims Guide to the Camino de Santiago

 ★ A Pilgrim Kit including your Official Pilgrim Passport

 What’s Not Included